deepslam/ContentParser/README.md

 Thus you have 3 configs:

-* /config/deepslam/parser.php - common config for all parsers.
-Here you can configure such options as necessary of cleaning code, stripping tags and set allow tags list.
+* /config/deepslam/parser.php - This is the common config for all parsers.
+Here you can configure such options as necessary of cleaning code, stripping tags, set allow tags list etc.
-* /config/deepslam/mercury-tools.php - There is only one settings - API key for service
+* /config/deepslam/mercury-tools.php - There is only one settings - API key for Mercury API service
 * /config/deepslam/graby.php - This is the copy of original settings of [graby](https://github.com/j0k3r/graby/) parser.
 You can read about it on [developer's page](https://github.com/j0k3r/graby/).

 ## Usage